 This is a living, data-only snapshot of the 2026 MLB season, refreshed straight from the MLB Stats API as games are played.
-We're about halfway through the 162-game season — teams have played about 82 games each — so the standings have stopped being noise and started being signal, without being settled.
-Here is what the real numbers say through June 27: who is genuinely good, who the run differential says is a mirage, and where the division races stand.
+The season is into its stretch run — teams have played about 126 games each — so the standings have stopped being noise and started being signal, without being settled.
+Here is what the real numbers say through August 19: who is genuinely good, who the run differential says is a mirage, and where the division races stand.
 Nothing here is projected or invented — every figure is a real result.

 The standings, with a truth serum

 Win-loss records are what everyone watches, but run differential — runs scored minus runs allowed — is the better measure of how good a team actually is, because it doesn't care about the lucky timing of a few one-run games.
-So far the Dodgers own the best mark in baseball at +138, which lines up with their 52-30 record.
-At the other end, the Rockies sit at -91, the worst in the majors.
-The league as a whole is scoring 8.98 runs a game between the two teams.
+So far the Brewers own the best mark in baseball at +158, which lines up with their 78-48 record.
+At the other end, the Athletics sit at -179, the worst in the majors.
+The league as a whole is scoring 8.96 runs a game between the two teams.

 The exhibit: who's outrunning their run differential